emrullahyabasun/emrullahyabasun/README.md

-- 👋 Hi, I’m Emrullah Full-Stack Developer at a fintech compant in İstanbul
+- 👋 Hi, I’m Emrullah.
+Full-Stack Developer at a fintech compant in İstanbul
 - 👀 Currently I’m interested in C# and trying to specialize in Fintech
 - 📫 You can reach me via my e-mail adress : yabasunemrullah@gmail.com